 But things are not easy.
 Early on, she discovers that her father took out a loan of$2,000 for reasons that no one seems to know anything about.
 The sum amount is due immediately, but, thanks to a kind (and handsome!) banker, she is able to work out an arrangement to pay it off at a more reasonable rate.
 Soon afterwards, they get word that they will not be able to sell their wool at the summer market (this has clearly been masterminded by the man who wants to buy their mill).
 And through this all, there are whispers in the town of the Stirwaters curse.
 Charlotte is loathe to believe it, of course, but eventually the evidence is piled up too high to ignore as strange happenings occur and inexplicable bad luck encompasses the mill.

 And then, when all seems like it must be lost and that perhaps the mill will have to be sold after all, a strange man named Jack Spinner appears and offers to spin straw into gold, all for the low cost of a single fake pearl ring.
 Bewildered, but desperate, Charlotte agrees and the mill is saved for the moment.

 Bad times come again, of course, and you know how the Rumplestiltskin story unfolds.
 But, although it does follow the original story fairly closely, it also is so much more rich and well-developed.
 The writing is lovely and the setting and characters are multi-layered and believable.

-This book is on the shortlist for the William C. Morris award which is a new award (the first on will be given out in January at the ALA Midwinter Conference) awarded to a first-time author of a young adult book.
+A Curse Dark as Gold is on the shortlist for the William C. Morris award which is a new award (the first on will be given out in January at the ALA Midwinter Conference) awarded to a first-time author of a young adult book.
 Having read 1.5 of the 5 books up for the award, I’m saying this my favorite.